-The evidence suggests awareness of the problem among consumers is probably low.
-The number of consumers who reported in the ACCC Consumer Survey that their independent repairer experienced problems with accessing technical information was limited; however, this may be a result of industry-wide practices, where independent repairers do not explain to customers the problems they have experienced in accessing technical information.
-In general, however, the kinds of detriments experienced by consumers when they choose an independent repairer who cannot access the technical information needed include: inconvenience, taking the car to both an independent repairer and a dealer (and potentially paying both), and delays in having their car repaired or serviced.
+Evidence suggests awareness of the problem among consumers is probably low.
+The number of consumers who reported in the ACCC Consumer Survey that their independent repairer experienced problems with accessing technical information was limited; however, this may be a result of industry-wide practices where independent repairers do not explain to customers the problems they have experienced in accessing technical information.
+In general, the kinds of detriments experienced by consumers when they choose an independent repairer who cannot access the technical information needed include inconvenience and reduced choice.
+These are realised when the consumer must take the car to a dealer who has access to the technical information (and potentially incurs additional monetary costs by paying both the independent repairer and the dealer) or experiences delays in having their car repaired or serviced.

-Draft findings on impacts on competition and consumers
+Findings on impacts on competition and consumers

-- As discussed in chapter 2, car manufacturers have an incentive to limit access by independent repairers to technical information to steer service work to authorised dealers and repair work to preferred repairer networks. - This is impacting the ability of independent repairers to effectively and efficiently compete in the aftermarkets for the repair and servicing of new cars. - It is also causing detriment to consumers in the form of increased costs, inconvenience and delays when having their new car repaired or serviced. - Consumer switching in the new car market is unlikely to provide strong competitive discipline on manufacturers and dealers in aftermarkets, and any benefit of competition in the sale of new cars to consumers does not offset the impact of less competitive aftermarkets.
-The ACCC's view is that consumers benefit from competitive aftermarkets for the repair and servicing of new cars.
+- As discussed in Chapter 2, car manufacturers have an incentive to limit access by independent repairers to technical information to steer service work to authorised dealers and repair work to preferred repairer networks. - This is impacting the ability of independent repairers to effectively and efficiently compete in the aftermarkets for the repair and servicing of new cars. - It is also causing detriment to consumers in the form of increased costs, inconvenience and delays when having their new car repaired or serviced, and thereby reducing the choices available to consumers for the repairing and servicing of new cars. - Consumer switching in the new car market is unlikely to provide strong competitive discipline on manufacturers and dealers in aftermarkets, and any benefit of competition in the sale of new cars to consumers does not offset the impact of less competitive aftermarkets.
+The ACCC's view is that consumers benefit from competitive aftermarkets for the repairing and servicing of new cars, and that consumers also benefit from having a choice of providers to repair and service new cars.